MojeeIO/Mojee/README.md

 ### `Replace` static method

-The static method `Mojee.Replace` will replace all emoji shortcodes in a string with unicode emoji characters.
+The static method `Mojee.Replace` will replace all emoji shortcodes in a string with Unicode emoji characters.

 ```csharp
 string Mojee.Replace(string text)